Family weekend getaways

 Okay, okay—this is one of those family weekend getaways that's a bit of a haul from NYC (but so worth it).
-Few venues compare to Omni Mount Washington Resort’s spectacular scenery (603-278-1000, omnihotels.com/mountwashington).
-When it’s nice and warm, families can enjoy sweet activities like horseback riding, hiking on local trails, games of tennis, plus other great offers like free scenic tours (via a ski lift!) and mountainside ATV tours.
-Come winter, a free shuttle will take you to the lauded Bretton Woods Ski Resort, just two minutes up the road (skiing is free with any stay).
+Few venues compare to Omni Mount Washington Resort’s spectacular scenery.
+When it’s nice and warm, families can enjoy sweet activities such as horseback riding, hiking on local trails, games of tennis and other great offers like free scenic tours (via a ski lift!) and mountainside ATV tours.
+Come winter, a free shuttle will take visitors to the lauded Bretton Woods Ski Resort, just two minutes up the road (skiing is free with any stay).
 A boast-worthy bonus: Young visitors can experience the thrill of swimming outdoors amid a snow-covered landscape thanks to an outdoor pool that’s heated year-round.
 If the allure of Mt.
-Washington won’t let go, consider taking the cog railway (603-278-5404, thecog.com) up rather than driving.
+Washington won’t let go, consider taking the Cog Railway up rather than driving.
 You’ll have an hour to enjoy the stunning views, visit a museum and have a bite to eat before heading back down.